O U R B I S H O P S

 A R C H B I S H O P ‘ S S T A F F

 Denny Trousdale currently serves as the Rector of St. Augustine’s Anglican Church, as well as the Vice-Chairman of the National Council of the Orthodox Anglican Church.
-In addition to those roles he also serves as both the interim Treasurer and the Vice-Chairman of the Board of Trustees for Saint Andrew’s Theological College and Seminary.
-On October 7th, 2018, during the Fall Clericus he was appointed to the role of Dean of the Jurisdiction.
+In addition to those roles he also serves as both the interim Treasurer and President of Saint Andrew’s Theological College and Seminary.
+He has held the position as the senior most priest of the jurisdiction since October 7, AD 2018.
 He is a local business owner in Bryson City with over 20 years’ experience in mortgage and finance.
 Denny resides on a small farm in The Nantahala National Forest with his wife Katherine, 3 horses, 4 dogs and 3 cats.
 He has a passion for his service to God, the Church, the community and fishing.

 The Revd Canon James Ward